craftcms/docs/docs/commerce/1.x/docs/hooks-reference.md

 }
 ```

-This hook differs from the `modifyPaymentRequest` hook, in that it not the basic data array before being passed to the omnipay gateway, but is the actual raw data object being sent to the gateway.
+This hook differs from the `modifyPaymentRequest` hook, in that it not the basic data array before being passed to the Omnipay gateway, but is the actual raw data object being sent to the gateway.
 This might be a SimpleXML object or any other type of data object native to the gateway being used.
-You would only want to modify this if the omnipay gateway does not expose the getters and setters on to the request
+You would only want to modify this if the Omnipay gateway does not expose the getters and setters on to the request

-For more information on modifying the raw data, see the [omnipay changelog](http://omnipay.thephpleague.com/changelog/#additions) and the omnipay [pull request](https://github.com/thephpleague/omnipay/pull/162).
+For more information on modifying the raw data, see the [Omnipay changelog](http://omnipay.thephpleague.com/changelog/#additions) and the Omnipay [pull request](https://github.com/thephpleague/omnipay/pull/162).

 ### commerce_modifyItemBag

-The hook can modify the omnipay ItemBag object that will be sent to the gateway.
+The hook can modify the Omnipay ItemBag object that will be sent to the gateway.

 Example:
 ```php